heyfey/vodascheduler/README.md

 > Note that everything is experimental and may change significantly at any time.

-Voda scheduler is a GPU scheduler for elastic deep learning workloads base on [Kubernetes](https://github.com/kubernetes/kubernetes), [Kubeflow Training Operator](https://github.com/kubeflow/training-operator) and [Horovod](https://github.com/horovod/horovod).
+Voda scheduler is a GPU scheduler for elastic deep learning workloads based on [Kubernetes](https://github.com/kubernetes/kubernetes), [Kubeflow Training Operator](https://github.com/kubeflow/training-operator) and [Horovod](https://github.com/horovod/horovod).

 Voda Scheduler is designed to be easily deployed in any Kuberneters cluster, for more architectural details, see [design](https://github.com/heyfey/vodascheduler/blob/main/design/voda-design.md).

 Contents
 - [Why Elastic Training?](#Why-Elastic-Training?)